VIC.GOV.AU | Policy and Advisory Library

 • providing opportunities to enhance parenting knowledge and skills.

-In analysing patterns of non-attendance and following up with parents, schools should consider cultural factors and details of student and family circumstances.
+In analysing patterns of non-attendance and following up with parents, schools must consider cultural factors and details of student and family circumstances.

-Contact should be made with the view to developing and implementing strategies that minimise absences and build positive family-school relationships.
+Contact must be made with the view to developing and implementing strategies that minimise absences and build positive family-school relationships.

 Meetings with parents